-- a.
-The Executive Council shall establish by regulation a Charitable Trust to be known as the NZART AREC Emergency Funds Charitable Trust which, is entrusted to receive monies and grants from New Zealand Search and Rescue Council (NZSAR) and other entities and to use these funds in accordance with any conditions NZSAR and other entities attach to the grants while achieving paragraph 1.2.i. of the objects of the Association. - b.
-Any Trust so established shall be incorporated as a Charitable Trust Board in accordance with the Charitable Trusts Act 1957. - c.
-The Trust's primary function will be to receive funds for delivery of emergency services specified in any Service Level Agreements (SLAs) between NZART and the Ministry of Transport or other parties. - d.
-The Executive Council may establish by regulation a sub-group to be known as the Amateur Radio Emergency Communications (AREC) which, under the direction of the Executive Council, is entrusted with achieving paragraph 1.2.i. of the objects of the Association.
+a.
+The Executive Council shall establish by regulation a Charitable Company to be known as the NZART Amateur Radio Emergency Communications Limited which, is entrusted to receive monies and grants from New Zealand Search and Rescue Council (NZSAR) and other entities and to use these funds in accordance with any conditions NZSAR and other entities attach to the grants while achieving paragraph 1.2.i. of the objects of the Association.

-- e.
-Any sub-group so established shall be divided into AREC Groups as required under the control of an AREC Chief Executive Officer appointed by the Executive Council. - f.
-Each Group shall be attached to a Branch as its home Branch but may cover multiple branches and the regulations are to provide generally for the mode of attachment and necessary policy and guidance to ensure national consistency with delivering AREC services that are safe, competent and sustainable. - g.
+- b.
+Any Company so established shall be incorporated as a Charitable Company in accordance with the Companies Act 1993 and the Charities Act 2005. - c.
+The Company's primary function will be to enable the delivery of emergency communications services. - d.
+The Executive Council may establish by regulation a sub-group to be known as the Amateur Radio Emergency Communications (AREC) which, under the direction of the Executive Council, is entrusted with achieving paragraph 1.2.i. of the objects of the Association. - e.
+Any sub-group so established shall be divided into AREC Groups as required under the control of an AREC Chief Executive Officer appointed by the Directors of the Charitable Company. - f.
+Each Group shall be attached to a Branch as its home Branch but may cover multiple branches and the regulations are to provide generally for the mode of attachment and necessary policy and guidance to ensure national consistency with the delivery of AREC services. - g.
 The regulations may also provide for matters which are to be left to the constitution of an individual Branch, provided that nothing is to be included in the regulations or any Branch constitution which could impair the operational efficiency of AREC. - h.
 Members of AREC must also be Members of NZART.
+Non-Amateurs may be associate members of AREC.
+Associate members shall be entitled to take part in AREC activities and enjoy such other rights as the AREC rules may prescribe but shall have no right to hold office in AREC or an AREC Group.